Common Law Burglary and Modern Law Burglary

 Burglary under Common Law

-Under the common law of burglary, some elements are included such as trespass, breaking, Entry, dwelling, nighttime, and intent.
+According to LSAT preparation experts, Under the common law of burglary, some elements are included such as trespass, breaking, Entry, dwelling, nighttime, and intent.

-Trespass is one of the elements of the offense under the common law, which signifies the entrance of a person without the willingness of the victim.
+Trespass is one of the elements of the offence under the common law, which signifies the entrance of a person without the willingness of the victim.
 For instance, the entrance of a person without presenting his identity is considered a trespass without the consent of the victim or owner.

-Breaking is the second element of burglary, which refers to the creation or opening of entrance in a building for entry.
+Breaking is the second element of burglary, which refers to the creation or opening of an entrance in a building for entry.
 Breaking can be accomplished if a person removes an object which has blocked the entry.
 It doesn’t require the use of any force; it is satisfying when the entrance is made possible by opening others’ a window or door even if the door or window is unlocked.

 Burglary under Modern Law